salu133445/deepperformer/docs/samples.md

 # Audios for the figures

-Here are the audios for the figures on the paper.
+These are the audios for the figures on the paper.

 ## Figure 1